danielkpodo/postman_crash_course/Readme.md

 - The most simple test that we can write is to test that the status_code is 200

 ### Postman Variables

+- You can set global env. variables to use across board so that we do not repeat ourselves.
+Do this in the environment sectin

+### Extracting data from the response

+- You can also check if an object is received from an array